StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering: Structured Reasoning Traces for IK-KVQA

 This step adds \emph{no additional trainable parameters}.
 Reusing the same backbone keeps $\mathcal{D}_{\text{aug}}$ style-aligned with the model’s own traces.
 The selected triplet reflects what the MLLM \emph{internally} finds most helpful for answering the question—possibly not the most intuitive chain for humans, but empirically providing stronger supervision in a lightweight, fully parametric pipeline.

-\stitle{Why single-model trace construction (vs.\ extra modules)?} We avoid extra verifiers or retrievers because: (i) \emph{Homogeneous generation–learning:} planning, composing, and selecting all use the same model family, so the student $f_\theta$ learns from in-family traces, mitigating supervision–generation mismatch and catastrophic forgetting \citep{Yang2024SelfDistillationBD}; (ii) \emph{Test-time simplicity:} selection is used only offline during augmentation, leaving inference as a single autoregressive pass; (iii) \emph{IK compliance:} the design stays fully parametric, with no external knowledge or modules, and emitted paths, explanations, and answers remain easy to audit.
+\stitle{Why single-model trace construction (vs.\ extra modules)?} We avoid extra verifiers or retrievers because: (i) \emph{Homogeneous generation–learning:} planning, composing, and selecting all use the same model family, so the student $f_\theta$ learns from in-family traces, mitigating supervision–generation mismatch and catastrophic forgetting \citep{Yang2024SelfDistillationBD}; (ii) \emph{Test-time simplicity:} selection is used only offline during augmentation, leaving inference as a single autoregressive pass; (iii) \emph{IK compliance:} the design stays fully parametric, with no external knowledge or modules.